 An interesting problem, how do you diagnose conditions for an astronaut in deep space?

 The scientific contribution of leading researchers to medicine in recent years matters.
-There is no replacement for expertise but ensuring consultants have the best diagnostic information helps them and their patients.
+There is no replacement for expertise but ensuring consultants have the best diagnostic information helps their patients.

 An optical biopsy removes the need for a scalpel, perhaps scarring, or discomfort.
 Detailed, digital imaging is available in real time, no wait for a lab, treatment and recovery begin at an earlier stage.